Xuzhou

 The city is designated as National Famous Historical and Cultural City since 1986 for its relics, especially the terracotta armies, the Mausoleums of the princes and the art of relief of Han dynasty.

 Xuzhou is a major city among the top 500 cities in the world by scientific research outputs, as tracked by the Nature Index.
 The city is also home to China University of Mining and Technology, the only national key university under the Project 211 in Xuzhou and other major public research universities, including Jiangsu Normal University, Xuzhou Medical College, and Xuzhou Institute of Technology.
+As a subdialect of Central Plains Mandarin, Xuzhou dialect is spoken in the whole area, especially in the suburb and countryside.

 Romanization

-Before the adoption of Hanyu Pinyin, the city's name was typically romanized as Suchow or Süchow, though it also appeared as Siu Tcheou [Fou], Hsu-chou, Hsuchow, and Hsü-chow.
+Before the official adoption of Hanyu Pinyin, the city's name was typically romanized as Suchow or Süchow, though it also appeared as Siu Tcheou [Fou], Hsu-chou, Hsuchow, and Hsü-chow.

 History

 Early history

 The early prehistoric relics around Xuzhou are classified as Dawenkou culture system.
 Liulin (劉林) site together with Dadunzi (大墩子) site, Huating (花廳) site, and Liangwangcheng (梁王城) site correspond to the initial, middle and late stages of this culture, respectively.
 While the remains of sacrificial rituals performed to Tudi deity found at Qiuwan (丘灣) site and Gaohuangmiao (高皇廟) site, both of them are in the outskirts of the city, indicate that Shang dynasty affected the area.
 History relates that Peng or Great Peng, the transitions from a tribe to a chiefdom contained within the boundary of the city.
-Peng Zu is believed to be the first chief, while the state was eventually conquered by King Wu Ding of Shang in around 1208 BC.
+Peng Zu is believed to be the first chief of the ancient Peng state that was centered around Xuzhou, while the state was eventually conquered by King Wu Ding of Shang in around 1208 BC.

-During the Western Zhou, a chiefdom called Xuyi or Xu rose and controlled the Lower Yellow River Valley.
-Allied with Huaiyi, Xuyi fought against Zhou and its vassals at irregular intervals.
+During the time of Western Zhou, a Huaiyi chiefdom called Xuyi or Xu rose centered around modern Xuzhou and controlled the Lower Yellow River Valley.
+Xuyi with its Huaiyi people fought against Zhou and its vassals at irregular intervals.
 Since its declining, Xuyi once moved the capital to the area of Xuzhou and populated it with people who were migrated southwards.

-Pengcheng, a city at the junction of the ancient Bian and Si Rivers, was founded by Lü (annexed by Song later).
+Pengcheng, named after the ancient Peng state that was centered around Xuzhou, a city at the junction of the ancient Bian and Si Rivers, was founded by Lü (annexed by Song later).
 Chu took the city in the war of 573 BCE, but ceded the city back to Song in the next year, as a coercive measure.